alexschmid3/15.S60_2023/8_hpc_and_efficiency/README.md

 All of these options will work for our class!

+## Select one of the following option to use in class and complete the pre-assignment:

 ### Option 1: Engaging Open On Demand
 Login to [https://engaging-ood.mit.edu](https://engaging-ood.mit.edu).
 Click Clusters, then Engaging Shell Access.
 This should open a browser window with a terminal that says either `[yourusername@eofe7 ~]$` or `[yourusername@eofe8 ~]$`.
 This is one of the login nodes of the Engaging cluster.
 You're in!